BrunoSantosCode/ShadowHand_MastersDissertation/README.md

-# Postural and Hand Control of a Robotic System for Detailed Tasks
+# Control of a Robotic System with a Dexterous Hand for Detailed Tasks

 This repository contains the code developed in **Master's Dissertation** context.